-The expenditure incurred on the purchase of fixed asset is known as capital expenditure.
-The capital expenditure is a fixed asset which is charged off over a period of years as depreciation.
+The expenditure incurred on the purchase of a fixed asset is known as capital expenditure.
+The capital expenditure is a fixed asset that is charged off over a period of years as depreciation.
 The decision of how much depreciation is changed off as depreciation is influenced by the accountant’s judgment.

-The depreciation accounting is a system of accounting which aims to distribute the cost or other basic value of tengible capital asset, less scrap if any over its effective life.
+The depreciation accounting is a system of accounting which aims to distribute the cost or other basic value of the tangible capital asset, less scrap if any over its effective life.
 Thus depreciation is a process of allocation and not of valuation.